 - Do I need to see a cancer specialist (oncologist)?

 - If the tissues are cancerous, will I need additional treatments?

 - How will you monitor my condition?

-Typically, a follow-up exam is performed six to 12 months after your procedure to be sure the entire lesion was removed.
-Depending on what is found, your doctor will advise you when further examinations are necessary.
+Typically, a follow-up exam is performed three to 12 months after your procedure to be sure the entire lesion was removed.
+Depending on the findings, your doctor will advise you about further examinations.

 An exam will likely include a visual inspection with the use of an endoscope.
 Your doctor may mark the area of the removed lesion with ink (tattoo) so that when follow-up endoscopy is performed, he or she can be sure the lesion was removed completely.

 - Gunaratnam NT, et al. Overview of endoscopic resection of gastrointestinal tumors. http://www.uptodate.com/home.
 Accessed July 17, 2014.

 - Upper GI endoscopy.
 National Institute of Diabetes and Digestive and Kidney Diseases. http://digestive.niddk.nih.gov/ddiseases/pubs/upperendoscopy/index.aspx.
 Accessed July 17, 2014.

 - Preparing for an upper GI endoscopy.
 American Gastroenterological Association. http://www.gastro.org/patient-center/procedures/upper-gi-endoscopy.
 Accessed July 17, 2014.